webcenter-fr/elasticsearch-operator/documentations/cerebro/cerebro-with-external-cluster-sample.md

 # Cerebro with external cluster sample

-In this sample, we will deploy Cerebro that target a remote Elasticsearch cluster.
+In this sample, we will deploy Cerebro and then we add `Host` resource that target a remote Elasticsearch cluster.

 **cerebro.yaml**:
 ```yaml